 You have to understand that your subscribers are at different stages or points of their buyer’s journey.

-Then, some of them might have given up the idea to purchase from you for some reason.
+Then, some of them might have given up the idea of purchasing from you for some reason.

 Subscribers who are at different stages of their customer journey or buyer’s journey require different approaches, strategies, and marketing efforts to move them further down the line.

-The way you approach your new subscribers isn’t how you approach your loyal customers where both of these are going to be in your subscribers’ list.
+The way you approach your new subscribers isn’t how you approach your loyal customers, where both of these are going to be on your subscribers’ list.

 Segmentation Based On Your Sales Funnel